 Running is not for everyone.
-Those who love to run tend to really love it, while many more of us force ourselves out because we believe that running is the key to fitness.
+Those who love to run tend to really love it, while many more of us force ourselves out because we believe running is the key to fitness.
 But it doesn’t have to be.

-Cardiovascular exercise is a vital part of a healthy lifestyle and has many benefits including supporting the immune system, improving lung capacity, aiding sleep, and boosting mental health.
+Cardiovascular exercise is a vital part of a healthy lifestyle and has many benefits, including supporting the immune system, improving lung capacity, aiding sleep, and boosting mental health.
 But running is not the be-all, end-all of cardio.

 Here are seven other fun ways to get your heart pumping and get a great cardio workout without a pair of running shoes in sight.

 Cycling is a great choice of cardio exercise for those who love the great outdoors but don’t enjoy running.
 You can select the type of terrain and length of ride depending on where you are in your fitness journey.
 Going out for a cycle is also a fun activity to do with your partner, children, or a friend.

 One bonus of cycling is that it is low-impact, meaning it does not put pressure and strain on your joints.
 If you are recovering from an injury or have sore feet, ankles, knees, or hips, this is a great option for cardio.

 Cycling is also really good at increasing blood flow in the lower half of your body.
 Elevated blood flow brings oxygen and other important nutrients to body parts that need it, decreasing inflammation and speeding up recovery time.

 If you want to supercharge this process, you can add in the Incrediwear leg sleeves.
 They will keep the blood flowing in your legs on and off the bike.